ebizzity/ExpressRouteTraining/README.md

     !
     ```

-3. Configure BGP on the CSR to exchange routes between On-prem and Azure.
+3. Configure BGP on the MVE to exchange routes between On-prem and Azure.

     ```
     router bgp 64620